 Insomnia is a serious condition that affects up to 40 percent of Americans.
 The condition is caused by an array of psychological and hormonal factors and medications.
 THC has been found to be effective in increasing appetite.
 According to a body of dietary studies, THC can turn on craving for fatty foods and sweets by triggering the hormone ghrelin that is associated with hunger.
 Although the hormone is mostly present in the stomach, small quantities of Ghrelin are found in the brain and the lining of the small intestines.

 To ease anxiety and its effects, CBD has been shown to reduce muscular tension, concentration problems, and restlessness.
-Advance treatment for epilepsy using has also tested successfully using CBD in various research facilities around the globe.
+Advance treatment for epilepsy using has also been tested successfully using CBD in various research facilities around the globe.
 In 2018, the FDA released a statement approving the use of CBD drug Epidiolex for the treatment of rare and severe epilepsy.
 The oral solution can also be administered to patients suffering Dravet and Lennox-Gastaut syndromes.
 CBD is widely used for medicinal purposes due to the following properties:

 The difference between CBD and THC cannabinoid